Dainky/Project-summaries/Jellyfin Automation/README.md

 Jellyfin came soon after my Nextcloud project.
 While Jellyfin wasn’t as much of a necessity as Nextcloud, I thought it was a cool concept — having a personal Netflix with **anything I wanted**, accessible **anywhere in the world**.
 I mean, that’s kinda cool, yeah?

-Actually, with the number of streaming services these days, you could argue it’s almost a necessity.
-One month *The Office* is on Netflix, the next it’s on Paramount+, then it’s on HBO.
-Maybe cable wasn’t all that bad after all.

 ---